 I am a self-taught artist working in a variety of mediums; acrylic paint, textile collage, wax pencil, wax pastel, ink and graphite, to name a few.

 Color, shapes, texture and movement drive my process.
 Paint and ink is usually poured straight from the bottle or applied with big fat house painting brushes, or rags.
 Many layers ensue and then I spend lots of time scraping and wiping things off again with sharp objects to get to what’s underneath.
-Top layer marks and elements are often created using very fine ink pens or wax pencils or graphite pencils.
+Top layer marks and elements are often created using very fine ink pens or wax pastels and pencils or graphite pencils.
 Tape and vinyl is used for clean edged elements.